-Registrant's telephone number, including area code: (516) 587-5000 ate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act g the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such the past 90 days.
-Yes □ No ⊠ gulatio on S-T (section 232.405 of this chapter) during Web site, if any, every Interactive Data File required to g the preceding 12 months (or for such shorter period Yes □ No ⊠ - n-accelerated filer, smaller reporting company, or an reporting company," and "emerging growth company" Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company ☐ Emerging growth company ☐ If an emerging growth company, indicate by check revised financial accounting standards provided purs • nded transition period for complying with any new or Indicate by check mark whether the registrant is a sh ell con npany (as defined in Rule 12b-2 of the Act).
+Indicate by check mark whether the registrant (1) had during the preceding 12 months (or for such short requirements for the past 90 days. - Yes □ No ⊠ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes □ No ⊠ Indicate by check mark whether the registrant is a emerging growth company.
+See the definitions of "la in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company ☐ Emerging growth company If an emerging growth company, indicate by check revised financial accounting standards provided purs nded transition period for complying g with any new or Indicate by check mark whether the registrant is a sh ell cor mpany (as defined in Rule 12b-2 of the Act).
 Yes □ No ⊠